ixc/python-edtf/README.rst

 ``_earliest`` and ``_latest`` fields on the model to a float value representing the Julian Date.

+**WARNING**: The conversion to and from Julian Date numerical values can be inaccurate, especially for ancient dates back to thousands of years BC.
+Ideally Julian Date values should be used for range and ordering operations only where complete accuracy is not required.
+They should **not** be used for definitive storage or for display after roundtrip conversions.

 ::

    from django.db import models